pprunty/motormongo/README.md

     print("User collection failed to update!
 Check your MongoDB connection details and try again!")
 ```

+And run the file again, as done in Step.
+4.

 ## Congratulations 🎉

 You've successfully created your first motormongo Object Document Mapper class. 🥳